- Written by Terry Turner

 - Type of Plan

 - Medigap Plan F and Plan C are being phased out.
-They are no longer available to people who become eligible for Medicare after Jan.
+They are no longer available to people who turned 65 on or after Jan.
 1, 2020.
 Some plans charge higher premiums than others.
 Plans with higher premiums generally provide more comprehensive coverage.

 - Insurance Company

 - Some insurers may offer special discounts to married couples or nonsmokers.
 Some companies will provide discounts just for living with somebody over a certain age, regardless of marital status, depending on the state.
 Or you might qualify for discounts if you pay yearly instead of monthly or set up automatic online bill paying.
 Some companies offer what’s known as Medicare SELECT.
 These policies require you to use specific providers, but in return, may offer lower premiums.

 - Geographic Area